NickBart353/tower-defense/readme.md

 Tab to open/close the tower purchase menu\
 Click on a placed tower to open the upgrade menu - press either Tab or click on the screen somewhere to close it

+The code was written by me, the sounds are from https://pixabay.com/